fstltna/migratephp/README.md

 # migratephp
-Upgrades your 7.4 version of php to 8.1
+Upgrades your 7.4 version of php to 8.1 - for Ubuntu/debian!